jelera/jelera.github.io/_posts/2019/04/2019-04-21-Enumerable-in-Ruby-group_by_and_transform_values.md

 judgement, and succumb to despair.
 Well, not quite *that* dramatic, but it was indeed a daunting task.

-In the beginning of my online research, I thought, while often occurring problem, that would have involved a bunch of loops and hacky code that someone had probably already made it into a gem.
+In the beginning of my online research, this scenario turned out to be  very common and often occurring in the wild.
+I thought that in order to tackle this problem, it would have involved such a bunch of loops and weird esoteric hacks that someone clever had probably already made it into a gem.

 Enter Matz...